OGHA Trainer Mentor

 All OGHA trainers must complete:

-For all levels including Peewee Rep and above, Trainers will need to ensure they have the Level 2 Standard First Aid or Health Care Provider Level 2 certification.
+For all levels including Peewee competitive and above, trainers must have Level 2 Standard First Aid or Health Care Provider Level 2 certification.

 To apply for a PRC/VSS you will require a volunteer letter from the OGHA.
 Complete and print the following form and bring to local police station with the volunteer letter which you can get from your team’s manager: http://www.ottawapolice.ca/fr/contact-us/resources/PoliceRecordCheck_e,pdf.pdf

 To register for Respect in Sport for Trainers visit https://heo.respectgroupinc.com/

 For Hockey Trainers Certification Program (HTCP) training visit: